 Students are only normally permitted a maximum of 12 months approved suspension over the total length of candidature.
 If a period of suspension of greater than 12 months total is required, it is recommended that the student should consider a voluntary withdrawal from the University (see the for more information).
 A student can always reapply when able to commit to study again and the University will take previous periods of study into consideration when setting candidature length.

 Students in the ‘writing-up stage’ may be allowed to suspend studies and the end of candidature date will automatically be adjusted to reflect the suspension period.
-The process for general suspensions will apply and decisions will normally be made by Academic Services, on behalf of the Academic Regulations and Cases Board/Progression and Awards Board.
+The process for general suspensions will apply and decisions will normally be made by Education Services, on behalf of the Student Cases Board/Progression and Awards Board.

 The following grounds for suspension are typically recognised by the University: